Video is fast becoming a big deal. Some estimates suggest that 74% of all internet traffic in 2017 will be video.

 If you find that there are any comments that have a particularly high number of ‘likes,’ it might be beneficial to give them priority.

-There’s also the option of co-hosting one of your YouTube videos with your fans.
+There’s also the option of co-hosting one of your YouTube videos with your YouTube subscribers, or fans.

 When you do this, you’ll create a lot of goodwill with the fan that you do the show with.

-When engaging with your fans, try to get to know your loyal fans, as much as possible.
+When engaging with your YouTube subscribers, try to get to know your loyal fans, as much as possible.

 These individuals will be your biggest brand advocates and will do a lot of promotion for you.